MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 All methods are static (@staticmethod)

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in version 6.0.3 ?
+    - Added the method get_text_list_in_select(driver, select_xpath) in class MrFixUI
+        This method This method returns, as a list of text strings, a list of all dropdown list values with xpath = select_xpath if successful, or error text otherwise.

 What's new in version 6.0.2 ?
     - The descriptions of the following methods have been changed: